 - 27. In-person spiritual services.
-In-person spiritual services may be conducted provided applicable Social Distancing Requirements are adhered to including, but not limited to, the wearing of face coverings (in accordance with Order 5 of this Order) and maintaining proper physical distancing.
-Funerals are subject to the limitations on "Funeral, mortuary, cremation, burial, cemetery, and related services" above, even when conducted as part of an in-person spiritual service allowed under this section; - 28.
+In-person spiritual services may be conducted provided applicable Social Distancing Requirements are adhered to including, but not limited to, the wearing of face coverings (in accordance with Order 5 of this Order) and maintaining proper physical distancing.; - 28.
 Film and television production.
 All local, national, and international film production, television production, streaming production, and similar production may operate in the City based on the guidelines and recommendations for production cast and crew members available at: